-However, it later was agreed that both early spring and midsummer defoliators may contribute to tree decline; that early defoliation (pear thrips, forest tent caterpillar, gypsy moth, etc) could substantially modify the overall crown condition ratings made in late summer, and that these pests could be missed with a single mid- or late summer visit.
-In 1989, the cooperators agreed to make an early entry on the plots to assess spring defoliation.
-Defoliation later in the growing season is accounted for when the plots are entered for annual crown ratings.
+Early defoliation (pear thrips, forest tent caterpillar, gypsy moth, etc) could substantially modify the overall crown condition ratings made in late summer, and so the impact from these pests could be missed with a single mid- or late summer visit.
 The early entry is made when most of the defoliation by a given pest is expected to be complete.
-The site is revisited when it is obvious that much additional defoliation is likely to occur.
-If it is determined during the spring visit that none of the trees is expected to have greater than 30 percent defoliation, a 0 value is entered on the Tree Data Field Form and a line is drawn vertically to the bottom of the page, indicating that an individual tree defoliation rating was not made.
-Otherwise, all trees are individually rated.
+If it is determined during the spring visit that none of the trees is expected to have greater than 30 percent defoliation at the end of the feeding period, a 0 value is entered on the Tree Data Field Form under Early Defoliation Rating and a line is drawn vertically to the bottom of the page, indicating that an individual tree defoliation rating was not made.
+If one or more trees on a plot is likely to have moderate or greater defoliation, all trees on that plot are individually rated and recorded on the data sheet.